python/devguide/grammar.rst

 * ``_Unparser`` in the :file:`Lib/ast.py` file may need changes to accommodate any modifications in the AST nodes.

+* If any AST node introduced or updated, changes needs to be reflacted to :file:`Doc/library/ast.rst`.

 * Add some usage of your new syntax to ``test_grammar.py``.

 * Certain changes may require tweaks to the library module :mod:`pyclbr`.